The House That Harry Potter Built

 But the company hasn't asked Adjmi to substitute marble for concrete, or gold for steel.
 "The budget," he says, "is the budget."
 Adjmi is amazed that the building is a reality; his only regret, of course, is that Rossi isn't here to see it.

 "This was a really important project for him."
 At the same time, Adjmi is finishing another Rossi building in a prominent location: a 400,000 square foot office building on the Disney lot in Burbank, California.
 Visible from one of LA's busiest freeways, the building overshadows Disney structures by Michael Graves (with the Seven Dwarfs as caryatids) and another by Robert Stern (with a 50-foot-high "sorcerer's hat" office).
-When both buildings are finished, Rossi will be a household name in the US.

 It's hardly the first time an architect's plans have been realized after his death, but it's hard to remember another architect whose posthumous buildings were so important to his reputation.
-(Frank Lloyd Wright's heirs finished dozens of buildings supposedly conceived by Wright, but did them so badly that the architect's reputation was hurt.)
+(Frank Lloyd Wright's heirs finished dozens of buildings supposedly conceived by Wright, but did them so badly that the architect's reputation suffered.)
 Adjmi, whose office is lined with Rossi's fanciful renderings, many of which will end up in museums, has no desire to ride his mentor's coattails; he has already begun designing under his own name.

 "It would be a mistake for me to pretend that I am Aldo," he says.
 Perhaps that's why he gets along with Rossi's son, Fausto, a philosopher now engaged in cataloguing his father's materials, and daughter, Vera, an actress.